shehryar11w/Style-Guides/README.md

-# Style Designs and Directory Patterns Repository
+# Design Styles

-A comprehensive repository containing style guides, design patterns, and ready-to-use boilerplates for multiple frameworks across different programming languages.
+A comprehensive repository containing style guides, design patterns, and ready-to-use boilerplates that I use for multiple frameworks across different programming languages.
+This helps maintain a familiar strucutre for differernt projects on a framework and makes collaboration easier

 ## Overview